 Both HO scale and N scale are too much of an audience for magazines to ignore.
 The big-name magazines, Model Railroader and Railroad Model Craftsman, devote more space to HO scale and N scale than all the others.
 When it comes to N scale vs HO scale, most magazines choose both.
 Like a good politician.

 You might be able to find a hobby shop that specializes in one of those two scales, but for the most part, hobby shops that deal in trains will have both.
 For that matter, sometimes even the craft stores carry them.
-Hobby shops will have a better selection of locomotives and rolling stock, but craft stores are fine for getting scenery and supplies like that.
+Hobby shops will have a better selection of locomotives and rolling stock, but craft stores are fine for getting scenery and supplies like that, and possibly even your first ready to run set that you use to get started.
 As you move further along in the hobby, you’ll find yourself shopping at hobby shops for locomotives and rolling stock (the trains themselves), but you may get your scenic supplies elsewhere.

-HO scale is more popular than N scale, so in theory there’s a better chance of you being able to buy the exact car or rolling stock or engine or building you want in HO scale than in N scale.
+HO scale is more popular than N scale, and it’s been the most popular scale for a long time now.
+So in theory there’s a better chance of you being able to buy the exact car or rolling stock or engine or building you want in HO scale than in N scale.
 And you’re less likely to have to resort to buying something similar and paint it in HO scale than N scale.
-This is a crude way of measuring availability and popularity, but as I write this, there are 114,955 active Ebay listings for HO scale versus 47,007 listings for N scale.
+This is a crude way of measuring availability and popularity in terms of number of modellers, but as I write this, there are 114,955 active Ebay listings for HO scale versus 47,007 listings for N scale.
 O scale was in third place, with 42,392 listings, and no other scale had more than 7,109 active listings.

 When it comes to availability, HO scale wins in the N scale vs HO scale battle, but N scale isn’t a bad place to be.